translate/translate/docs/commands/option_psyco.rst

 full (default)
 ==============

-This is the default option, even if no --psyco command line options is specified.
+This is the default option, even if no :opt:`--psyco` command line options is specified.
 It will try to optimise everything, so potentially it might consume more memory.